The COVID-19 emergency has created uncertainty for many Ohio renters. However, federal and local authorities have taken steps that may help you.

 You can find the detailed list of all covered housing under the CARES Act here.

-If you live in public housing or multifamily housing the National Low Income Housing Coalition has a look-up tool to see if your home is covered by the moratorium.
+If you live in public housing or multifamily housing search the National Low Income Housing Coalition look-up tool to see if your home is covered by the moratorium.